openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 -   The direction of time travel is reversed.

--   The travellers miss the mark by 2d4 years.
+-   The travelers miss the mark by 2d4 years.

--   The travellers is attacked by a horde of 4th dimensional chrono beasts.
+-   The travelers is attacked by a horde of 4th dimensional chrono beasts.

 Once the time machine is in an alternate time, it may only travel back to its original time.
 Doing so still requires a Logic roll, CR 20, but disadvantage penalties do not apply.